derkork/godot-statecharts/README.md

 - Comprehensive in-editor error checking and warnings will help you avoid common mistakes.
 - Inactive states will not update every frame for improved performance.
 - All states adhere to the pause mode, so state charts will pause when the game is paused.

+### Attribution

+The demo projects use the very nice [Pixel Adventure](https://pixelfrog-assets.itch.io/pixel-adventure-1) assets by [Pixel Frog](https://pixelfrog-assets.itch.io/).
+Thanks for making them available in the public domain!